 First, does France have McDonald’s?
 OUI!
 The first restaurant opened in the Paris suburbs in 1972 and is very popular with the French.
 There are 1,485 McDonald’s restaurants in France, generating the second highest revenue worldwide (only after the U.S).

-McDonald’s in France is popular because of the reasons I discuss below but also because it was the first fast food chain restaurant on the scene in the 1970’s.
-They were also one of the first to have a drive-through concept and they were convenient.
-Many places are closed after regular dinnertime (especially years ago) and on Sunday and McDonald’s was the only place that was open where you could get something to eat.
+McDonald’s was one of the first to have a drive-through concept and they were convenient.
+Many non-fast food places are closed after regular dinnertime (especially years ago) and on Sunday nights.
+McDonald’s was the only place that was open where you could get something to eat.

 McDonald’s in France, affectionately called McDo (mac-dough), is infinitely cooler than it is in the U.S. for a bunch of reasons.

 A drive-thru line that extends to outside the parking lot on a weeknight is actually pretty common.
 Totally crazy, but not shocking for a French person.
 No, they’re not giving away free Big Macs.
+French people love it though!

 Here’s my list why McDonald’s in France is better than American McDonald’s:

 They know what customer service is.
 Service with a smile must be a prerequisite for all employees of McDo in France.
-Not only do they pleasantly take your order but after the fact, they say merci, bonne journee, au revoir, bon dimanche, merci.
+Not only do they pleasantly take your order but after the fact, they say merci, bonne journée, au revoir, bon dimanche, merci.
 Ok, so I’m exaggerating a little, but they do say thank you and have a nice day.
-It seems like they truly value what they’re doing.
-Oh, and if your order isn’t ready after you pay, you can go sit down and an employee will bring you your meal.
-Beats standing around waiting at the counter, right?

-They’re efficient.
-On a Friday night, if you go through the McDrive (drive thru), brightly uniformed employees (yes plural) take your order on a little computer thing so you bypass the window for ordering entirely.
 They take your money and then hand deliver your bag of food.
-If you order inside, there are these machines called bornes that you can order from if you don’t want to wait in line to order at the counter.
-You can go sit down to wait at your table and an employee will bring you your food when it’s ready.
+If you order inside, there are these machines called bornes (kiosks) that you can order from if you don’t want to wait in line to order at the counter.

 High-fructose corn syrup isn’t commonplace.
 If you peruse the list of ingredients on the little ketchup packets, you’ll see that high-fructose corn syrup isn’t among what’s listed there.
 While it’s not completely banned in France, it’s not found in soda, ketchup and other items you’d commonly find it in over in the U.S. Makes you feel healthier already, right?
 (America, take note on how to make ketchup w/o the dreaded HFCS.)